Acheron: Mythology

+Different sources describe Acheron as the father of Ascalaphus by either Orphne or Gorgyra.

 The river called Acheron with the nearby ruins of the Necromanteion (oratory of the dead) is found near Parga on the mainland of Greece opposite Corfu.
 Another branch of Acheron was believed to surface at the Acherusian cape (now Karadeniz Ereğli in Turkey) and was seen by the Argonauts according to Apollonius of Rhodes.
 Greeks who settled in Italy identified the Acherusian lake into which Acheron flowed with Lake Avernus.
 Plato in his Phaedo identified Acheron as the second greatest river in the world, excelled only by Oceanus.

 Following Greek mythology, Charon ferries souls across the Acheron to Hell.
 Those who were neutral in life sit on the banks.

 He claimed that Acheron flowed in the opposite direction from Oceanus beneath the earth under desert places.
 The word is also occasionally used as a synecdoche for Hades itself.
 Virgil mentions Acheron with the other infernal rivers in his description of the underworld in Book VI of the Aeneid.
 In Book VII, line 312 he gives to Juno the famous saying, flectere si nequeo superos, Acheronta movebo: 'If I cannot bend the will of Heaven, I shall move Hell.'
 The same words were used by Sigmund Freud as the dedicatory motto for his seminal book The Interpretation of Dreams, figuring Acheron as psychological underworld beneath the conscious mind.

 The Acheron was sometimes referred to as a lake or swamp in Greek literature, as in Aristophanes' The Frogs and Euripides' Alcestis.

 In the Divine Comedy, Charon forces reluctant sinners onto his boat by beating them with his oar.
 Illustration by Gustave Doré.